Ropes & Gray Prevails in Civil Rights Trial on Behalf of Juveniles Subjected to Unconstitutional Solitary Confinement and Mechanical Restraints

 The students at the School are almost entirely children.
 Some of these children are dangerous; some of them are not.
 But all deserve our protection.
 These children’s care was entrusted to the School by well-meaning judges across the State of Iowa.
 To learn that the School used the wrap to revictimize already vulnerable, typically mentally ill, children entrusted to their care is disturbing to the Court at a level that is nearly indescribable.

 In turn, the Court issued sweeping injunctive relief, requiring the School promptly to provide adequate mental health care services for the juveniles in its care, including robust mental health care planning and the provision of psychotherapy for juveniles who need it.
 The Court also ordered significant limits on the School’s use of isolation measures, in keeping with national standards.
 Finally, the Court permanently enjoined the School from using the “wrap,” and required the School to certify the “wrap’s” removal within 10 days.
 The Court also ordered the appointment of a monitor to ensure the School’s compliance with the Court’s order for at least two years, and longer for good cause shown.

-The Ropes & Gray team was led by litigation & enforcement partners Nicholas Berg and Timothy Farrell (both of Chicago), and included litigation & enforcement associates Charlie Zagnoli and Amanda Seitz (both of Chicago), Patrick Doherty (New York), and Munachimso Okoji (DC).
+The Ropes & Gray team was led by litigation & enforcement partners Nicholas Berg and Timothy Farrell (both of Chicago), and included litigation & enforcement associate Charlie Zagnoli (Chicago), Patrick Doherty (New York), and Munachimso Okoji (DC).